kunallad54/TicTacToeGame/README.md

 7. As player would expect the Tic Tac Toe App to determine after every move the winner or the tie or change the turn

+8. On Computer getting its turn would like the computer to play like me